GoogleChrome/ip-protection/Masked-Domain-List.md

 madhouse.cn                                      | Madhouse                                                       | Not Impacted By Script Blocking
-dinclinx.com                                     | Madison Logic                                                  | Not Impacted By Script Blocking madisonlogic.com                                 | Madison Logic                                                  | Not Impacted By Script Blocking magnify360.com                                   | Magnify360                                                     | Not Impacted By Script Blocking
+dinclinx.com                                     | Madison Logic                                                  | Not Impacted By Script Blocking madisonlogic.com                                 | Madison Logic                                                  | Not Impacted By Script Blocking magiceden.dev                                    | Magic Eden                                                     | Not Impacted By Script Blocking magnify360.com                                   | Magnify360                                                     | Not Impacted By Script Blocking
 adsbyisocket.com                                 | Magnite                                                        | Not Impacted By Script Blocking
 freeskreen.com                                   | Magnite                                                        | Not Impacted By Script Blocking